wario123/IDD-Fa18-Lab3/README.md

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+It is all in the setup() functions because we do not want to perform the state actions indefinitely.
+We only want to write once or read once to memory.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**